Convert ODT to EPUB3

 Frequently Asked Questions (FAQ)

-A: Apple Books, Kobo e-readers, Google Play Books, Thorium Reader, and Calibre have excellent EPUB3 support.
-Kindle has partial support (Amazon converts to their format).
-Older e-readers may fall back to EPUB2 rendering.
-For full multimedia, use tablets or desktop apps.
+A: Apple Books, Kobo e-readers, Google Play Books, Thorium Reader, and Calibre provide excellent EPUB3 support.
+Kindle has partial support (Amazon converts to their KF8 format internally).
+Older e-readers may fall back to EPUB2 rendering for basic content.
+For full multimedia features, tablets and desktop applications are recommended.

 A: Yes!
 EPUB3 supports embedded audio (MP3, AAC) and video (MP4).
-You can also use SMIL Media Overlays to synchronize audio narration with text highlighting – perfect for audiobook hybrids and children's read-aloud books.
+You can also use SMIL Media Overlays to synchronize audio narration with text highlighting, which is perfect for audiobook-ebook hybrids, children's read-aloud books, and language learning materials with pronunciation guides.

 A: Yes, accessibility is a core feature of EPUB3.
 It supports ARIA roles, alt text, extended descriptions, reading order specification, and text-to-speech phonetics (PLS/SSML).
-Properly made EPUB3 can meet WCAG 2.1 AA standards.
+Properly constructed EPUB3 publications can meet WCAG 2.1 AA standards, which is increasingly required by law for educational materials.

 Q: What is Fixed Layout EPUB3?

-A: Fixed Layout (FXL) EPUB3 preserves exact positioning like PDF, instead of reflowing.
-It's used for comics, children's picture books, magazines, and cookbooks where visual layout is critical.
-Both reflowable and fixed layout use EPUB3 format.
+A: Fixed Layout (FXL) EPUB3 preserves exact positioning like PDF instead of reflowing text.
+It is used for comics, children's picture books, magazines, and cookbooks where visual layout is critical.
+Both reflowable and fixed-layout modes are part of the EPUB3 specification and can be used within the same publication.

-A: Use EPUB3 for new projects – it's the current standard and future-proof.
-Use EPUB2 only if targeting very old e-readers.
-Most modern publishing platforms prefer EPUB3, and it provides better accessibility, which is increasingly required by law.
+A: Choose EPUB3 for all new projects.
+It is the current W3C standard, future-proof, and provides superior accessibility.
+Use EPUB2 only if you specifically need to target very old e-readers.
+Most modern publishing platforms and e-book stores prefer EPUB3, and accessibility requirements are increasingly mandated by legislation.

 Q: Why does the converted file have .epub3 extension instead of .epub?

 A: Technically, both EPUB2 and EPUB3 files use the standard .epub extension.
-The difference between versions is in the internal structure (HTML5, CSS3 for EPUB3 vs XHTML 1.1, CSS 2.1 for EPUB2), not in the file extension.
-Our converter saves files with .epub3 extension for clarity, so you can easily distinguish between EPUB2 and EPUB3 files.
-All e-readers that support EPUB3 will open .epub3 files correctly.
-If needed, you can simply rename the file to .epub – the content remains identical.
+The difference is in the internal structure (HTML5 and CSS3 for EPUB3 vs XHTML 1.1 and CSS 2.1 for EPUB2).
+Our converter uses the .epub3 extension for clarity so you can easily distinguish between versions.
+All EPUB3-compatible readers will open .epub3 files correctly, and you can rename to .epub if needed.